ETOPO1 Data Sources

 - GLOBE Topography

-The Global Land One-kilometer Base Elevation data set is a thoroughly designed, documented and reviewed 30 arc-second (~1 km) topographic relief model of Earth that was created by NGDC.
+The Global Land One-kilometer Base Elevation data set is a thoroughly designed, documented and reviewed 30 arc-second (~1 km) topographic relief model of Earth that was created by NGDC (now NCEI).
 It was created by combining topographic data sets from U.S. and foreign agencies.
 ETOPO1 incorporates GLOBE topographic data in regions outside the SRTM data coverage area, principally north of 60° N.

 - Measured and Estimated Seafloor Bathymetry